 - include the normal activities and operations of an organization (e.g. digitisation projects).

-Results of the selection will be published on the ICA Website by 22 October 2021.
+Results of the selection will be published in the ICA website by mid-May 2022.

 Before you send your application, it is important that you: